cDenton1/cDenton1.github.io/_posts/2026-02-26-MangoBleed.md

 {"t":{"$date":"2025-12-29T05:25:52.744+00:00"},"s":"I",  "c":"NETWORK",  "id":22944,   "ctx":"conn1","msg":"Connection ended","attr":{"remote":"65.0.76.43:35340","isLoadBalanced":false,"uuid":{"uuid":{"$uuid":"099e057e-11c1-46ed-b129-a158578d2014"}},"connectionId":1,"connectionCount":0}}
 ```

 Lines like these went on for ages, and the hint for this task mentioned keeping an eye out for a pattern like that.
-In each line there are some important bits, including the remote of presumably the attacker.
+In each line there are some important bits, including the remote IP of the attacker.

 `65.0.76.43`